Road trips can be SO exciting! So, once a year, we stock up our first aid kit, give our car some LOVE!

 Plus, you will always be ready if you take a side break at a lake, beach, outdoor cafe, or rest stop!

-11. Last But Not Least, Use The Bathroom~ in Welcome Centers!
+9. Use The Bathroom-- In Welcome Centers!
 When ever we see one OR we're wiggling a bit, we always stop.
 Some have free water or coffee, great information of

 course, clean bathrooms, areas for you and your pet (if need be) to walk and stretch.